dpcat237/go-dsu/README.md

 - [x] Allow select modules to update
 - [x] Optionally run local tests before and after update of each module with rollback if tests fail
 - [x] Check if license of direct and indirect dependencies changed
-- [ ] Create table legend for color in table
-- [ ] List license of all dependencies
+- [x] Check vulnerabilities from OSS Index
+- [x] Adapt download with Git for not a known dependency
+- [x] Current command (analyze) - list all current licenses / vulnerabilities of dependencies
-- [ ] Cover with tests at least all main functions
+- [ ] Implement more tests

 ## Installation